Here’s Everything You Need on Your Pre-Production Checklist

 Again, no stress at this point.
 You’re not creating a final budget, but you do need one that’s as fleshed out as possible, based on what you can tell the demands of the script are.
 There are plenty of resources out there for you to get “going rates” for crew and equipment.
 You can use those to fill in any numbers you don’t currently know.

 As a producer, you’ll be using the script, the budget, and any other “trump card” you have (such as a good director, or an actor who signed on in advance), to begin to sell the film to investors and financiers.

 If you’re new to production, you may not know this, but you need to be doing business as a production company — probably an LLC — never just as a private individual.
 This means that if you haven’t already done the paperwork to become a production business, you need to do that before collecting financing, hiring any other keys collaborators, or anything else.

 At this point, there’s still a lot of pre-production left to go, and if you really want to save time, go ahead and hire your first production professionals.
 They can help with investor calls and logistics.
 They can also prove seriously helpful for the next steps of the pre-production process: script breakdown and storyboarding, and location scouting and procurement.

 4. Script breakdown

-You’ve probably already broken down the script somewhat to get your budget figured out, but now’s the time for a complete breakdown of the script.
-What that means is that –– based on the world, characters, and scenes within the movie –– you start to create a catalogue of all the costumes, all the makeup, all the locations, the props, the vehicles, and the actors that are necessary to pull off a shoot.
+You’ve probably already broken down the script to get your budget figured out, but now’s the time for a complete breakdown of the script.
+What that means is that –– based on the world, characters, and scenes within the movie –– you’ll need to start creating a catalogue of all the costumes, all the makeup, all the locations, the props, the vehicles, and the actors that are necessary to pull off a shoot.

-By the time the script is broken down, you have a sequential list of scenes to shoot, and for each scene, you have a complete list of materials, talent, crew, locations, and time necessary to pull of the scene.
+By the time the script is broken down, you’ll have a sequential list of scenes to shoot, and for each scene, you’ll have a complete list of materials, talent, crew, locations, and time necessary to pull off the scene.